Help! My boiler keeps losing pressure

 Problem: If the expansion vessel, which allows the system’s water to expand, is faulty, the pressure will rise dramatically when the boiler is running.
 The P.R.V. will then automatically keep dumping the water in the system to the outside.

 Install a new Expansion Vessel and a new P.R.V.

-Pressure Problem not Fixed?
+Boiler Losing Pressure Problem Still Not Fixed?

 If you’re unable to resolve the low pressure problem(s) with your boiler, don’t despair!
 Advanced Heating & Plumbing have skilled gas-safe engineers that can be with you the same day to give you a no-obligation quotation to repair most boiler problems, with a guarantee on all works.